 The following is an official repair guide for the Ultimate Hacking Keyboard.
 Given that repair extends product lifespan and saves natural resources, we're dedicated to providing repair guides for our products.
-Please note that we fully respect the one year warranty period, so if you ask for a replacement unit, we will honor your request with no questions asked.
+Please note that we fully respect the two year warranty period, so if you ask for a replacement unit, we will honor your request with no questions asked.

 First up, disconnect the left keyboard half, and remove the palm rest and feet if attached.